 Yes, the Solution – New Leaf Springs

-When we drove in the large, covered workshop, I immediately noticed some beautifully colored antique cars – not your everyday shiny grey, white or black, modern, plastic people transporter.
+When we drove in the large, covered workshop, I immediately noticed some beautifully colored antique cars – not your everyday shiny gray, white or black, modern, plastic people transporter.
 We parked between a light-blue old-series Land Rover and a bit darker-blue Datsun 1200.
 Next to these stood a second generation dark-blue Toyota Celica and a bright-red Auto Union.
-Across from us were old Mercedes Benz saloons, a grey Peugeot 504, a cute little blue Renault which model I didn’t recognize, a bright red BMW 2002 and remarkably a Trabant.
+Across from us were old Mercedes Benz saloons, a gray Peugeot 504, a cute little blue Renault which model I didn’t recognize, a bright red BMW 2002 and remarkably a Trabant.
 I felt right at home.

 “So how can we help you?”
 Pedro asked.

 “Well, if you can help me sort out this crooked hood that would be great.”
 I showed him the hood and the loose fender.

 “Okay, let me call my bodywork guy and I’ll have him have take a look this afternoon,” he said while taking his mobile phone from his shirt to start calling.

 While on the phone he walked around our Land Cruiser and pointed to our rear suspension and gestured it was sitting low.
 I nodded and he motioned me to follow him.
 Still talking on the phone he pointed out some grayish thick leafs from what looked like a modern car.
 He hung up.

 “Okay, Washington can do that work on the hood and it will take him two days, he said.
 He wants to take apart the complete front end.
 But he can’t make it today.
 He’ll be here on Wednesday.
 In the meantime I noticed that you Land Cruiser is hanging low in the back and not driving in an aerodynamic position.”